The English rider was a double Superstock winner at the NW200 in 2024

-NW200: Davey Todd seals Superstock top spot in qualifying from record winner Alastair Seeley
+NW200: Davey Todd seals Superstock top spot in qualifying - Michael Dunlop slips off unhurt

 and on Freeview 262 or Freely 565